prpole/prpoleold.github.io/index.md

 ---
 layout: home
-description: "Phillip R. Polefrone's professional blog."
+description: "Phillip R. Polefrone's Professional Blog."
-tags: [Jekyll, theme, responsive, blog, template]
 image:
   feature: texture-feature-06.jpg
   credit: from Max Ernst, illustration for 'Une Semaine de Bonté'
 ---

-I'm Phil Polefrone, a PhD Candidate in Columbia University's Department of English and Comparative Literature.
-I work in three broad fields: 20th-century American fiction, the environmental humanities, and the digital humanities.

-My research is currently somewhat bifurcated.
-On one hand, I read for what I call the ecotopian imagination in American literature: instances of speculative social ecologies in fiction, when narration of communal and physical structures can also be considered a form of environmentalism.
-My work on this topic is heavily informed by Marxist-inflected environmentalisms (think Paul Burkett, John Bellamy Foster, and Jason W. Moore) and environmental justice.
-I write about works like Charlotte Perkins Gilman's *Herland* and Willa Cather's *The Professor's House* and *Death Comes for the Archbishop* whose descriptions of physical space have major ramifications on the social commentary they provide.
-This often leads me into work on speculative and utopian fiction, from Edward Bellamy's *Looking Backward* to Ursula K. Le Guin's *The Dispossessed* to Kim Stanley Robinson's *Mars Trilogy*.
-The articles I am currently developing discuss the ecosocialist economy of *Herland* as it is determined by the image of the garden and housekeeping and queer construction of new social structures in Willa Cather's *The Professor's House*.
+Phillip R. Polefrone is a PhD Candidate in Columbia University's Department of English and Comparative Literature.
+His work focuses on twentieth-century American fiction from an environmental humanities perspective, with particular focuses on American Literary Naturalism and speculative fiction.
+His dissertation, "Literary Naturalism and the Anthropocene," considers the philosophical, historical, and scientific resonances between American Literary Naturalism and the deep history of the Anthropocene as a concept.
+Covering authors such as Frank Norris, Charlotte Perkins Gilman, and Jack London, this dissertation discusses the central problems of ecocriticism in the Anthropocene as they appear in naturalist fiction: among them the "species" concept as it relates to human history, the place of human guidance in natural systems, and the role of capitalism (especially finance) in determining the scale and character of humanity's influence on the planet.
+Using these issues as the basis for a reading of naturalist novels expands the range of texts that are read as "Anthropocene fiction," but it also presents a new reading of an important moment in American literary history, recasting many of the well known features of the naturalist genre in terms set by an urgent contemporary discourse.

-In addition to this more traditional written work, in my work on the digital humanities I use natural language processing in Python to use and develop distant reading techniques in American fiction before 1923 (and beyond, where copyright restrictions allow).
-My most recent work has been focused on improving automated location extraction and geolocation, which will allow me to bring data extracted from literature into closer contact with environmental datasets revolving around emissions, climate change, and environmental health.
+In addition to this more traditional written work, Phillip's work on the digital humanities uses natural language processing in Python to develop and employ distant reading methods.
+Most recently, he has been focused on improving automated location extraction and geolocation, which makes it possible to bring data extracted from literature into closer contact with environmental datasets revolving around emissions, climate change, and environmental justice.
-My digital projects to date have been more focused on natural language processing of literature in general, but this foundation is now allowing me to focus on space and setting more exclusively.

-This site hosts my DH projects and other professional resources, such as my CV and list of publications.
+This site hosts my published writing, documents related to academic and educational talks, DH projects.
 See below for updates and information about works in progress.
 My CV can be found on the "CV" tag above, and projects are hosted on the "Projects" tab and represented among the posts.